 Create and Present Monthly Treasurer Reports

-Each month, the Treasure should generate monthly reports that show all transactions for the previous month, as well as an up to date picture of income and expenses year.
+Each month, the Treasurer should generate monthly reports that show all transactions for the previous month, as well as an up to date picture of income and expenses.

 For more information on what should be included in a Treasurer’s Report, check out this post!

-Phew, that certainly is a lot of responsibility to handle!
+Phew, that certainly is a lot of responsibility to handle as a volunteer treasurer!

 Treasurer’s Finance Manager